šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 i.e., a single long resonance‑unfolding phase.

-This is a diagram spec, not an image — fully textual and ready for SVG/TikZ/Figma.
+This is a diagram spec, not an image — fully textual and ready for SVG, TikZ, or Figma implementation.

 Canvas Layout